The “To Do” list never ends.

 You have now created unfinished business and it may leave you feeling a little haunted.
 When you add up all the hanging decisions waiting for you plus projects that never quite get completed, it’s no wonder that you feel like a hamster on a wheel, working and working but not feeling like you accomplished anything.

-What you need is to learn to make fast nonprofit decisions.
+What you need is to learn to make fast decisions for your nonprofit.

 There’s a fair amount of stuff in your life that needs some thought put into it.
 There’s another large amount that could (and should) be quickly decided so you can move on.